 Benjamin Franklin is a very influential person in our nation’s history.
-This month, I am participating in the January Birthday linkup with the iHomeschool Network.
 Benjamin Franklin was born on January 17, 1705.
-I decided to create some fun Benjamin Franklin Lesson Ideas to go along with this month’s post.
+I decided to create some fun Benjamin Franklin Lesson Ideas to help teach about him.
 Plus, I have a bunch of other great resources to share with you about Benjamin Franklin.

 Benjamin Franklin Lesson:

 I made a free printable with a few activities about Benjamin Franklin.
 Included in this printable are the following activities:

 An Activity on the Inventions of Benjamin Franklin

 Understanding Political Cartoons- Join or Die Plus a spot to make your own